Login

 CIT Exam Structure

-CIT exams are significantly more demanding than CIS exams and include both:
+CIT exams are significantly more demanding than CIS exams and include both open-book and closed-book testing.
+A typical structure includes:

 • 25 closed-book questions